-Obesity Hypoventilation Syndrome is a rare condition seen with extreme obesity.
+Obesity Hypoventilation Syndrome is a rare condition.
 Children with this syndrome do not breathe deeply enough while they are awake.
 This causes low oxygen levels and high carbon dioxide levels.
-Obese children are much more likely to have hypoventilation during sleep with or without obstruction.
+Children are much more likely to have hypoventilation during sleep with or without obstruction.
 These conditions can damage the heart.
 If you have concerns about your child's sleep, call your healthcare provider.